 Another possibility is, of course, renting a motorbike, although it is an option I would suggest only to the brave rider.
 This is not a place for any newbie.

 People drive fast and sometimes careless.
-Having spent 4 years in Rome I had enough riding training to drive here, but I am not sure I would do it again.
+Having spent 4 years in Rome I had enough riding training to drive in Bangkok, but I am not sure I would do it again.

 The public transportation includes a metro, fantastic, and an extensive bus system.

 Meanwhile, the metro is an easy system to move around, the bus system can be a challenging one if you are not familiar with some basic Thai words.

 The last and best option is the water.